Course in Miracles or Four Steps to Forgiveness?

 “William Martin has written a powerful guide book on learning how to forgive, not just our brothers and sisters, but also ourselves.”
 Jon Mundy, Ph.D. author of Living A Course in Miracles.

 Students of A Course in Miracles sometimes ask me, “How does The Four Steps to Forgiveness compare with Course in Miracles?”
 As well as being interested in the differences between the two they are also wondering whether they are compatible.

-To understand where the Four Steps to Forgiveness fits in to the bigger picture it is important to keep in mind the current state of the world.
+To understand where The Four Steps to Forgiveness fits in to the bigger picture it is important to keep in mind the current state of the world.
 In many places people are in process of loosening their connections with traditional religions and are wary of anything with religious or spiritual associations (no matter how profound).
-In some countries it is actually a criminal offence, with sometimes very severe punishments, to appear to have renounced one’s religion (do a search on “Apostasy” if you find that hard to believe).
+In some countries it is actually a criminal offense, with sometimes very severe punishments, to appear to have renounced one’s religion (do an online search on “Apostasy” if you find that hard to believe).
 Also is some countries the governments frown, to put it mildly, on books or material which promote “religious” ideas.
-In these situations the completely secular approach of the Four Steps allows it to be openly available and openly used without putting people in danger.
-Though thankfully, CiM is making headway in some of those countries either directly, or via the work of Gary Renard, Marianne Williamson and the like.
+In these situations the completely secular approach of The Four Steps to Forgiveness allows it to be openly available and openly used without putting people in danger.
+Though thankfully, ACiM is making headway in some of those problematic countries either directly, or via the work of Gary Renard, Marianne Williamson and the like.

-As a student-teacher of forgiveness, please try The Four Steps to Forgiveness so you can see for yourself the ways in which it is useful to you and those you teach.Follow
+As a student-teacher of forgiveness, please try The Four Steps to Forgiveness yourself so you can see the ways in which it is useful to you and those you “teach”.